Augustana (band): Augustana (2011–2013)

 Augustana's self-titled, fourth full-length album was released on April 26, 2011.
 The album's lead single, "Steal Your Heart", was planned for a radio release on February 14 in order to coincide with Valentine's Day, but was released early on February 8 on AOL Music.
 Another song off the album "Just Stay Here Tonight" was used in an episode of Private Practice.
 "Steal Your Heart" was also used in the extended length Degrassi promo for the 11th season.
 They also performed "Steal Your Heart" at their second appearance on the Late Show with David Letterman, on May 25, 2011.

-Augustana parted ways with Epic Records shortly after the album's release and on November 11, 2011, Dan Layus announced that all remaining members had amicably parted ways, but that he would continue to tour and perform under the name Augustana.
+In July 2011 the band abruptly cancelled the remaining dates of their current tour.
+Soon after frontman Dan Layus revealed that fellow founding members Jared Palomar and Justin South had left the band.
+Around that time Augustana parted ways with Epic Records.
+On November 11, 2011, Layus announced that all remaining members had amicably parted ways, but that he would continue to tour and perform under the name Augustana.
 On 22 July 2013, Dan Layus announced that Augustana was signed to a new record deal.